 The Air Force Academy's riparian areas support a significant population of the federally threatened Preble’s Meadow Jumping Mouse (Zapus hudsonius preblei).
 Since 2000, a Conservation Agreement between the Academy and the US Fish and Wildlife Service has guided the protection and conservation of this rare subspecies, while allowing for military training and routine operation and maintenance of the base's facilities and infrastructure.
 Population and habitat monitoring, habitat protection, and the mitigation of unavoidable habitat disturbances have been focal areas of the Academy's highly-regarded Preble's conservation program since the mid-1990's.
-Unfortunately, much of the on-base and off-base habitat for the mouse is being rapidly degraded by mismanged stormwater and other development impacts (see Watershed and Range).
-Despite these issues, the Academy still has a critical role in conserving Preble's and contributing to the U.S. Fish and Wildlife Service's efforts to recover the species' so it no longer requires Endangered Species Act (ESA) protection.
-The Air Force Academy is excluded from the Preble's "critical habitat" designation due to ESA and Sikes Act provisions which exempt DoD facilities that have species conservation measures included in an Integrated Natural Resources Management Plan.
+Unfortunately, much of the on-base and off-base habitat for the mouse is being rapidly degraded by improperly managed stormwater and other development impacts (see Watershed and Range).
+Despite these issues, the Academy still plays a critical role in conserving Preble's and contributing to the U.S. Fish and Wildlife Service's effort to recover the species' so it no longer requires Endangered Species Act (ESA) protection.
+The Air Force Academy is excluded from the Preble's "critical habitat" designation due to ESA and Sikes Act provisions which exempt DoD facilities having species-specific conservation objectives and plans included in an Integrated Natural Resources Management Plan.

 Pink = Preble's "Conservation Zone" on the Air Force Academy

 Light Blue = "Critical habitat" designated by U.S. Fish and Wildlife Service on adjoining properties.